 This idea is to get families to send their kids to school and keep them there.
 As long as they stay enrolled, they get some education, which will enable them to find solutions to hunger themselves as they turn adults.
-Beneficiaries are able to learn in school rather than worry about their next meal.
+Beneficiaries can learn in school rather than worry about their next meal.

 Food for assets or training

 Some programs also provide free meals every day to the community as they engage the working folks in building capacity.
 In some post-war communities, people are encouraged to give up weapons and unproductive intentions to learn a skill or work for some income.

 They work on plantations, irrigations, and other economic activities to get them to become economically sound enough to take care of themselves.

 Bulk buying to encourage more productionSome humanitarian agencies encourage poor farming communities to produce more by buying off what they produce as a way of guaranteeing a market for their produce.